 Move Your Body Regularly

-Nobody ever went for a walk, did a workout, or played with their kids and said afterward, “man I feel terrible!”.
+Nobody ever went for a walk, did a workout, or played with their kids and said afterward, “Man I feel terrible!”.
 The body benefits from movement, and if you don’t move, your body is going to be sad and it’s going to show.
 So easy fix?
 MOVE!
-You don’t need some elaborate plan, a new gym membership and 6 pairs of expensive leggings.
-You don’t need six pack abs and to be able to lift a bunch of weight.
+You don’t need some elaborate plan, a new gym membership, and 6 pairs of expensive leggings.
+You don’t need six-pack abs to be able to lift a bunch of weight.
 You just need to get your heart rate up, break a sweat, laugh a little and move around.
 Aim for 30 minutes of increased heart rate and sweating movement, 2-3x a week, and make it a priority.

 RELATED ARTICLE: 5 Reasons Why You Can't Lose Weight